recmanj/ecmwf-training-reusable-workflows/README.md

 ### Notebook execution environment

 The notebook execution check builds a Conda environment from an `environment.yml` file in the consuming repository root.
 Ensure this file exists and declares all dependencies required to run the notebooks.
-Execution tooling (`ploomber-engine`, `psutil`, `matplotlib`, `pyyaml`) is installed automatically on top of this environment.
+Execution tooling (`ploomber-engine`, `psutil`, `matplotlib`) is installed automatically on top of this environment.

 ### How to configure access to cdsapi for notebook execution check